barbariska108/terraform-aws-testlab/README.md

 - 2 subnets (public and private)
 - VPC w/ IGW, EIP, NAT Gateway, and RT

-## Modules

-- awesome_ec2
-It's used for EC2 Instance creation, in future it will be can create IAM policies for the SSM and CloudWatch
-- awesome_vpc
-This module is needed for network creation:
-It contains the creation of the VPC, Elastic IP, public/private subnets, Route Table and NAT Gateway

 ## Requirements

 | Name | Version |